philchalmers/Spower/README.md

-*Spower* requires only two components: an available function used to generate exactly one simulation experiment that returns one or more *p*-values given the null hypothesis of interest, and the use of either `Spower()` or `SpowerCurve()` to perform the desired prospective/post-hoc, a priori, sensitivity, compromise, or criterion power analysis.
+*Spower* requires only two components: an available function used to generate exactly one simulation experiment that returns one or more *p*-values given the null hypothesis of interest (or alternative criteria that return `logical` indicators or posterior probabilities), and the use of either `Spower()` or `SpowerCurve()` to perform the desired prospective/post-hoc, a priori, sensitivity, compromise, or criterion power analysis.

-For example, the built-in `p_t.test()` function performs *t*-tests using various inputs, where below a sample size of $N=200$ is supplied (`n = 100` per group) and a Cohen’s $d$ of .5 (medium effect).
-This returns a single $p$-value given the null hypotheses tested of no mean difference, which in this single case returns a ‘surprising’ result given this null position tested.
+For example, the built-in `p_t.test()` function performs *t*-tests using various inputs, where below a sample size of $N=200$ is supplied (`n = 100` per group) and a Cohen’s $d$ of .5 (a so-called “medium” effect).
+This returns a single $p$-value given the null hypotheses of no mean difference, which in this single case returns a ‘surprising’ result given this null position tested.

 ``` r